lensesio/fast-data-dev/README.md

  `ENABLE_SSL=1`                 | Generate a CA, key-certificate pairs and enable a SSL port on the broker `SSL_EXTRA_HOSTS=IP1,host2`    | If SSL is enabled, extra hostnames and IP addresses to include to the broker certificate `DISABLE=<CONNECTOR>[,<CON2>]` | Disable one or more connectors.
 E.g `hbase`, `elastic` (Stream Reactor version), `elasticsearch` (Confluent version)
+ `DEBUG=1`                      | Print stdout and stderr of all processes to container's stdout.
+Useful for debugging early container exits.

 And execute the docker image if needed in `daemon` mode: